 A study of legal writing techniques and formats is presented in this course.
-Students practice drafting complex legal memoranda and briefs.
-Emphasis is placed on developing the student's ability to research federal and state law both manually and using WESTLAW.
+Students practice drafting complex legal memorandum and briefs.
+Emphasis is place on developing the student's ability to research federal and state law both manually and using WESTLAW.
 Prerequisite: PLA 2106.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Lecture Hrs: 30.
+Lab Hrs: 20.
+Other Hrs: 0.